-Add a New Leaf extended warranty to your order, and have the security of knowing that if there should be a problem, even years in the future, New Leaf will be there to assist!
+Add a New Leaf extended warranty to your order, and have the security of knowing that if there should be a problem, even years in the future, New Leaf willbe there to assist!
 Usable for any Wine Cellar or other electronic device manufactured by Vinotemp.
-Add this warranty to purchases made from vinotemp.com or other qualified vendors.
+Add this warranty to purchases made from vinotemp comercially and the registered.

+from vinotemp.com or other qualified vendors.
 Warranty must be registered within the first 10 days from original purchase.